videolan/x265/doc/reST/cli.rst

 .. option:: --vbv-end-fr-adj <float>

-	Frame from which qp has to be adjusted to achieve final decode buffer emptiness.
+	Frame from which qp has to be adjusted to achieve final decode buffer fullness.
 Specified as a fraction of the total frames.
 Fractions > 0 are supported only when the total number of frames is known.
 Default 0.

+.. option:: --min-vbv-fullness <double>

+    Minimum VBV fullness percentage to be maintained.
+Specified as a fractional value ranging between 0 and 100.
+Default 50 i.e, Tries to keep the buffer at least 50% full at any point in time.

+	Decreasing the minimum required fullness shall improve the compression efficiency, but is expected to affect VBV conformance.
+Experimental option.

+.. option:: --max-vbv-fullness <double>

+    Maximum VBV fullness percentage to be maintained.
+Specified as a fractional value ranging between 0 and 100.
+Default 80 i.e Tries to keep the buffer at max 80% full at any point in time.

+    Increasing the minimum required fullness shall improve the compression efficiency, but is expected to affect VBV conformance.
+Experimental option.

 .. option:: --qp, -q <integer>